What is a venous ulcer?

-What is a venous ulcer?Venous ulcers are the most advanced stage of vein disease.
-A venous ulcer is a shallow wound on your leg that heals very slowly.
-It occurs when veins fail to return blood back to the heart properly.
-The blood pools and builds up pressure until a seemingly shallow injury becomes a slow healing open wound.
-Venous ulcers are common in patients who have a history of leg swelling, varicose veins, or a history of blood clots in either the superficial or the deep veins of the legs.
-Venous ulcers affect almost 500,000 to 600,000 people in the United States every year and account for 80-90 percent of all leg ulcers.
+A venous ulcer, also called a stasis ulcer, is a shallow wound that usually develops on the legs as a result of advanced vein disease.
+Venous ulcers are common in patients who have a history of leg swelling, varicose veins, venous insufficiency, certain health conditions or blood clots in either the superficial or deep veins of the legs.
+Venous ulcers affect over 500,000 people in the United States every year and account for approximately 80 percent of all leg ulcers.

 - Itchy or burning sensation

 - Dark brown or purple skin discoloration